 What’s Actively Working Against You

 Both minerals rely on TRPM7 and related divalent cation transporters for intestinal absorption.
-When taken simultaneously, they compete directly — at the doses in this stack (50mg zinc, 400mg magnesium), this competition meaningfully reduces uptake of both.
-The interaction is dose-dependent: higher doses create more competition.
-ZMA products exist specifically to co-administer these minerals, but they are timed to a single-meal, empty-stomach window where competition is minimised.
-Random co-administration at these doses does not replicate that controlled context.
+Taken at the same time, they compete directly.
+At the doses in this stack (50mg zinc, 400mg magnesium), the competition cuts uptake of both.
+The interaction scales with dose: more dose, more competition.
+ZMA products work around it by landing both minerals in a single empty-stomach window, which minimises competition.
+Random co-administration at these doses misses that controlled context.

 → Separate by minimum 2 hours.
 Ideal: zinc at lunch, magnesium at bedtime.
 See corrected protocol.